aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 Auth0 creates & maintains the user profiles for all signed-up users.
 Authorization/RBAC is managed by assigning [Auth0 roles](https://auth0.com/docs/authorization/concepts/rbac) to these user profiles.
 Each role contains a collections of permissions that can be assigned to the users (they show up as custom claims in the JWTs).

-We're also using Auth0 [rules](https://auth0.com/docs/rules) to inject custom claims in the JWT and whitelist/blacklist users.
+Auth0 [rules](https://auth0.com/docs/rules) are used to inject custom claims in the JWT and whitelist/blacklist users.

 ## Databases